stevencarlislewalker/sparkLearn/README.md

 # sparkLearn

 Figuring out logistic regression and decision trees in spark.
+Ben from ubuntu.

 #### Resources